rr5802953-cloud/AICW_SKILLING26/README.md

 # AICW_SKILLING26
-15 day intense training from EF
+15 day intense training on AIML  from EF